Bark the Polar Bear

 |First seen: Sonic the Fighters (1996)|

 Bark the Polar Bear (バーク・ザ・ポーラーベアー) is an anthropomorphic yellow/cream polar bear who debuted in the Sega Model 2 arcade game, Sonic the Fighters, released in 1996.
 Bark is North Island's #1 snowboarder.
 He is blunt and quiet, but has a gentle heart and loves nature.
-He's actually a shy guy.
+He is actually a very shy guy.

 As was the case with fellow combatant, Bean the Dynamite, Bark appears to have been created specifically with Sonic the Fighters in mind, acting as a large but slow fighter in the absense of pre-existing Sonic characters with similar builds.
 Bark wears a toque hat and scarf, as well as the obligatory gloves and shoes, and is fought in Aurora Icefield.